-- 1. Approximately three in-class tests (100 pts per test) ... a Ch 5-6 assessment is TBD Very tentative test dates: Ch 1-2 2/5; Ch 3-4 3/3; Ch 7-9 4/12 - 2.
-Regular quizzes in Academic GOAL (5 pts per quiz) - 3.
+- 1. Two in-class tests (100 pts per test) ...
+Tentative test dates: Ch 1-2 2/3; Ch 3-6 3/31 - 2.
+Approximately 7 quizzes in Academic GOAL focusing on the SRM portion of the course (5 pts per quiz) - 3.
 Weekly homework rubrics 8 points each, for 15 weeks.
 Recommended problems are posted on the course webpage.
 There will be a weekly progress/homework report submitted (in Canvas due by end of day on Saturday of each week).
-Homework problems themselves will NOT be collected.

-- 4. Data analysis projects expect two projects with oral and written components (approximately 670 pts total) includes a "how-to" log (one project to select a data set and develop a thorough regression model for the dependent variable, one project to select a time series data set and develop an appropriate model).
+Homework problems themselves will NOT be collected. - 4.
+Data analysis projects expect two projects with oral and written components (approximately 680 pts total) (one project to select a data set and develop a thorough regression model for the dependent variable, one project to select a time series data set and develop an appropriate model).
 These projects represent about 50% of the overall grade. - 5.
 Cumulative final exam (150 pts)